2021 Private Pesticide Applicator Recertification

 Due to COVID-19, the deadline for pesticide applicator recertification has been extended for 2021.
 Private applicators whose certification was set to expire on 3/31/21 now have until 7/1/21 to recertify.

-Self-Paced Online Recertification will also be available.
-Cost to attend self-paced classes is $35 for pesticide training and $10 for fertilizer.
+Self-Paced Online Recertification is available.
+Cost to attend self-paced classes is $35 for pesticide training.

 Course closes 11:59 July 1

 New Pesticide Applicator Training

 If you are interested in getting a Private Pesticide Applicator's license, we have recorded a training for you to view.